PelleJuul/plain-music/readme.md

 Rests are notated like pitches, but with the letter `R`.
 Rests are case insensitive, so `r` is also valid.
 Like notes, rests uses the default duration.
 Duration modifiers are applied the same way, so `r2` is a 2/4 rest, and `r/2` is a 1/8 rest.
 Pitch modifiers like `_`, `^` , and `+` does not affect rests.

 ## Grouping
 Musical pieces of contain sequences of notes in the same octave and/or with the same duration [citation needed].
-To avoid having to write something like
+To avoid having to write something like:

 ```
 C_/2 E-_/2 G_/2 C/2
 ```

-We can use a shorthand by writing the notes inside parentheses `()`, and applying the modifiers to the group.
+we can use a shorthand by writing the notes inside parentheses `()`, and apply the modifiers to the group.
 So, we can rewrite the music above as

 ```
 (C E- G c)_/2
 ```

-Groups can also contain rests, such as
+Groups can also contain rests:

 ```
 (C E- G R)_/2